ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-integration.md

-# TON Connect for Telegram bots
+# TON Connect for Telegram Bots

 In this tutorial, we’ll create a sample telegram bot that supports TON Connect 2.0 authentication using Javascript TON Connect SDK.
 We will analyze connecting a wallet, sending a transaction, getting data about the connected wallet, and disconnecting a wallet.